ietf-wg-acme/acme/draft-ietf-acme-acme.md

 client might sometimes need to get a new nonce, e.g., on its first request to the server or if an existing nonce is no longer valid.

-To get a fresh nonce, the client sends a HEAD request to the new-nonce resource on the server.
+To get a fresh nonce, the client sends a HEAD request to the newNonce resource on the server.
 The server's response MUST include a Replay-Nonce header field containing a fresh nonce, and SHOULD have status code 200 (OK).
 The server MUST also respond to GET requests for this resource, returning an empty